 When you step into the shower, do not immediately shampoo.

 Natural hair LOVES water.
 Let your curls drink up the water for about 3-5 minutes prior to starting your routine.
+Shampoo is activated on wet hair, so make sure every square inch of your head is drenched before starting your wash day.

 3. Shampoo (Your Scalp)